brodrigz/Hangfire.Prometheus/README.md

 # Hangfire.Prometheus
-Simple plugin for .NET Core applications to export Hangfire stats to Prometheus.
+Simple plugin for .NET Core and .NET Framework applications to export Hangfire stats to Prometheus.

 # Description
 The plugin uses the Hangfire JobStorage class to export metric "hangfire_job_count" using "state" label to indicate jobs in various states.
 The metrics are updated before every scrape.
 The states exported are: